alexvea/start-stop-AWS-instances-powershell/README.md

 You can refresh instances states by clicking again on check_aws_instances.ps1.
 Note that it will take few seconds for a instance to finish start or stop.

+**FUNCTIONNALITIES** :

+* Create shortcuts to execute aws ec2 stop/start-instances command, according to instance status (running/stopped).
+* If the instance is being started or stopped, it will create a shortcut to show details of the instance (aws ec2 describe-instances command).
+* Support config file.
+* If multiple instances are started, it will create a special shortcut to stop all the running instances in one click.

+** NOT SUPPORTED ** :

+* sso refresh token seems not supported.
+* When clicking on shortcut it will open a cmd windows.
+Silent execution "cmd /c /q" with .lnk shortcut seems not working.

+Note that it will not modify in any way the instances.
+The only aws cli commands used are : aws ec2 describe-instances aws ec2 start-instances aws ec2 stop-instances